6element/6brain/README.md

 	* port : the port of the tcp server

-	* name : name of the sensor (phone number in the case of 6element)
+	* phoneNumber : phone number of the sensor (used as unique ID)

 	* smsServer : the phone number you want to send data to when smsMonitoring is true